 Using the heat gun and metal scrapers, remove as much paint as possible.

 Heat gun, when applied to wood, can create fire.
 Before starting to use the heat gun, read manual first.
 Beginning with the gun, rotate to minimum wattage and hold afar from the furniture.
 Avoid pointing the gun in one place and shift slowly in a circular motion.
 You’ll notice that there is curling up of the paint.
 Gently scrape with a metal scraper in more difficult areas.
+Click here for more application in detail about paint removing.

 Proceed to Paint Strippers